CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 This section describes how to create a simulation based on an existing production deployment.

 {{%notice info%}}
-These scripts have only been validated in a Linux environment.
+NVIDIA has validated these scripts in a Linux environment only.
 {{%/notice%}}

 ### Gather cl-support from the Production Network

 Use [these Ansible playbooks](https://gitlab.com/cumulus-consulting/features/cl_support_ansible) to gather the `cl-support` script output.
-The repository's `ReadMe` provides additional instructions.
+The `ReadMe` for the repository provides additional instructions.

 ### Create topology.dot from the Production Network